harmonylang/harmonylang.github.io/docs-src/textbook/condwait.md

 <figcaption>Figure 15.4 (<a href=https://harmony.cs.cornell.edu/code/RWbtest.hny>code/RWbtest.hny</a>):
 A behavioral test of reader/writer locks </figcaption>

-A problem with this test is that it does not find a problem with an implementation like the one in Figure 15.3.
-This implementation implements a reader/writer lock as an ordinary lock, and thus lets only one thread in the critical section at a time.
-In some sense, the implementation is correct because it satisfies the requirements, but it is clearly not a desirable implementation.
-For a case like this one, it is better to compare behaviors between the specification and the implementation.

 Figure 15.4 is the same test as Figure 15.2 but prints identifying information before and every lock operation.
 Now we can compare behaviors as follows: